magepeopleteam/tour-booking-manager/readme.txt

 **CHECKOUT OUR OTHER PRODUCTS**

-**CHECKOUR OUR OTHER PLUGINS**
+**CHECK OUR OUR OTHER PLUGINS**
 [Bus Booking Manager](https://wordpress.org/plugins/bus-booking-manager/)
 [Bus Ticket Booking with Seat Reservation](https://wordpress.org/plugins/bus-ticket-booking-with-seat-reservation/) [Woocommerce Events Manager](https://wordpress.org/plugins/mage-eventpress/)

 ## Privacy Policy
-Tour Booking Manager For Woocommerce uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+Tour Booking Manager For Woocommerce uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon the user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.

 Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
 We collect the data to ensure a great user experience for all our users.